 - One year of training in General Surgery, followed by four years of training in Neurological Surgery; or

-- Five years of training in Neurological Surgery.
+- NEW: Three years of training in Neurological Surgery and currently enrolled.

 - For candidates who began their residency training with the required OGME-1R internship effective in the 2008 academic year, six years of training in Neurological Surgery are required.